arnobt78/HealthCare-Template-5--Javascript/README.md

 ## Project Summary

-**MEDIBuddy** is a modern, responsive landing page template for medical and healthcare services.
+This is a modern, responsive landing page template for medical and healthcare services.
 It demonstrates best practices in HTML and CSS for building visually appealing, accessible, and mobile-friendly web pages.
 The project is ideal for learning, teaching, or adapting for real-world healthcare, clinic, or service websites.

 - **Live Demo:** []()